baloan/qsocket/README.md

 Send an object.
 Only picklable object can be sent.

 		inq
 The threadsafe inbound [queue](https://docs.python.org/3/library/queue.html) where received objects are stored.
-Any other thread can pickup the object for processing.
+Any other thread can get objects from inq for processing.

 		close()
 Stop the receiver thread and close the socket.